architect/arc.codes/src/shared/en/aws/guides-logging.md

 # Logging & Monitoring

-> Instant access to clean, readable logs is super important; `arc` relies primarily on AWS's standard means of logging: CloudWatch
+## Get instant access to clean, readable logs, isolated by function

+Architect generally relies primarily on AWS's standard means of logging: CloudWatch.
+Here's how it works, and can be extended:

 - Good old fashioned `console.log` will show up in [CloudWatch](https://aws.amazon.com/cloudwatch/)
 - CloudWatch events offers a ton of metrics